Definition and Example of an Investment Club

-Investments clubs, therefore, can be compared to mutual funds, which are investment securities that enable investors to pool their money together into one professionally managed investment.
-Mutual funds can invest in stocks, bonds, cash or a combination of those assets.
-However, with investment clubs, the members of the club invest their own money and act as the management team.
-They are both manager and investor at the same time.
+In some cases, investment clubs can be compared to mutual funds, which are investment securities that enable investors to pool their money together into one professionally managed investment.
+Mutual funds can invest in stocks, bonds, cash, or a combination of those assets.
+Investment clubs can do the same thing; they are just managed by the group instead of a fund manager.

-- Investment clubs will usually form as a legal entity, such as a partnership or Limited Liability Company (LLC).
-This way, the members can be considered joint owners of the entity and their financial contributions can follow standard accounting rules.
+- Investment clubs will usually form a legal entity, such as a partnership or limited liability company (LLC).
+This way, the members can be considered joint owners of the entity, and their financial contributions can follow standard accounting rules.

 - The investment club will usually open a brokerage account in the name of the club, as established by the name of the legal entity.
-Some brokerage firms have certain rules and incentives for investment clubs; so, be sure to be selective and shop wisely for the right fit.
+Some brokerage firms have certain rules and incentives for investment clubs, so be selective and shop wisely for the right fit.

-- To join the investment club, a new member will usually contribute a lump, then pay a set, established amount, such as $100, per month.
+- To join the investment club, a new member will usually contribute a lump sum, and then pay a set monthly amount, such as $100.

 - Members will normally meet periodically, such as once per month, to discuss investment opportunities and which, if any, securities should be bought or sold.